Estehsar

-Estehsar (استه سر, also Romanized as Astehsar; also known as Estesar) is a village in Khoshabar Rural District, in the Central District of Rezvanshahr County, Gilan Province, Iran.
-At the 2006 census, its population was 138, in 35 families.
+Astehsar (آسته سر, also Romanized as Astehsar; also known as Estesar) is a village in Khoshabar Rural District, in the Central District of Rezvanshahr County, Gilan Province, Iran.

+At the time of the 2006 National Census, the village's population was 138.
+The following census in 2011 counted 162 people in 51 households.
+The 2016 census measured the population of the village as 136 people in 48 households.